 Choose your area of study

-Most counseling students choose an area of study or specialization in line with their career goals and personal strengths.
+Most counseling students choose an area of study or concentration in line with their personal strengths.
 Institutions may vary in specialization offerings, but school counseling, clinical mental health, marriage and family therapy, and substance abuse counseling are standard options.
+If you already know what you would like to do after you graduate, look for programs that closely match these career goals.

 Research schools and programs